The Not-forking Software Reproducibility Tool

 - If Combined Project has changed files in Upstream, how can you then merge the changes and any new changes made in Upstream?

-The developer now has good reasons to separate Upstream project code from its repository and maintain it within the Combined Project tree, because in the short term it is just simpler.
+Referring to Diagram 1, the developer now has good reasons to separate Upstream project code from its repository and maintain it within the Combined Project tree, because in the short term it is just simpler.
 But that brings the very big problem of the Reluctant Project Fork.
 A Reluctant Project Fork, or "vendoring" as the Debian Project calls it, is where Combined Project's version of Upstream starts to drift from the original Upstream.
 Nobody wants to maintain code that is currently being maintained by its original authors, but it can become complicated to avoid that.
-Not-Forking makes this a much easier problem to solve.
+Not-forking makes this a much easier problem to solve.

 Not-forking also addresses more complicated scenarios, such as when two unrelated projects are upstream of Combined Project: